cdl08001/SearchTheUnsearchable/README.md

 This application aims to convert mutlimedia files to text using AWS (S3 and Transcribe).

 ## Motivation
 One challenge that is present in the eDiscovery space is the conversion of multimedia files to text.
+The motivation for the creation of this app is to leverage speech-to-text technology to help conquer this challenge.

 ## Build status
 This application leverages CircleCI for continuous integration: